MarcVillain/spotlight-search/README.md

 ### Response Fields

+The required parameters of the response are:

 - **type**: A string representing the category type (e.g., "books", "movies").
 This should match the keys in the `icons` option to apply the correct icon and color.
 - **name**: A string representing the name of the category.
 This is displayed as the section title in the search results.
 - **items**: An array of objects where each object represents an item in the category.
   - **name**: A string representing the name of the item.
 This is displayed as an individual result in the search results.

+If you add any other parameters for the section or the items, they will be provided when calling the `onItemClick` callback.

 ### Example Response